ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_pages/courses_list.md

 # Course Repos

-Courses that are using this format
+Courses that are using this format.
+To add courses to this list, see instructions below.

 <table class="table table-sm">
 <tr>